eeditiones/tuttle/README.md

 ## Functionality

-* Sync data colleciton from Git to DB
+* Sync data collection from Git to DB
 * Deal with Multi repository
 * Incremental updates